theplatypus/theplatypus.github.io/_posts/2024-02-03-lasso-selection.md

 ### Cars comsumption

-The goal in this [Auto MPG](https://archive.ics.uci.edu/dataset/9/auto+mpg) dataset is to predict a car consumption (miles per gallon).
+The goal in this [Auto MPG](https://archive.ics.uci.edu/dataset/9/auto+mpg) dataset is to predict a car consumption (miles per gallon).purely numeric

 The difficulty is to deal with some features that are not continuous but discrete: